-As of mid-April, the silver price was down close to 3 percent year-to-date.
-While market watchers had been hoping to see the white metal trend upward for the year, it still has a long way to go to reach the highs seen in 2011.
+As of mid-May, the silver price was down close to 4.9 percent year-to-date.
+While market watchers had been hoping to see the precious metal trend upward for the year, it still has a long way to go to reach the highs seen in 2011.

 Even so, some investors are looking at silver stocks that pay dividends.
 A dividend is a sum of money that is paid regularly by a company to a class of its shareholders out of its earnings.
 Dividends are often issued as cash payments, but can also be issued as stock or other property.

 With that in mind, here’s a brief overview of five silver stocks that pay a dividend.
-They may be worth some attention even with the silver price on the decline.
+They may be worth some attention as hopes of a silver price spike continue to increase.
 Companies are listed in alphabetical order; if we missed any silver mining stocks that pay dividends, please let us know in the comments.

 Market cap: US$5.85 billion

 Major miner Fresnillo bills itself as the world’s leading primary silver producer.
 Its precious metals assets include the largest primary silver mine in the world, as well as a portfolio of development and exploration prospects.

 This silver stock pays two dividends per year, and its dividend policy takes business profitability and underlying earnings growth into account, as well as capital requirements and cash flow.
-It paid its interim 2018 dividend of US$0.107 per share on September 7, 2018, and will pay its 2018 final dividend of US$0.167 per share on May 24, 2019.
+It paid its interim 2019 dividend of US$0.026 per share on August 9, 2019, and paid its 2019 final dividend of US$0.119 per share on April 24, 2020.